ollleg/steamdeck-hid/README.md

 # steamdeck-hid

 A reusable Python library for handling Steam Deck controller inputs using `evdev` and `hid`.
-This library allows you to monitor button presses, analog stick movements, touch pads, and other inputs from the Steam Deck in a non-blocking, asynchronous manner.
-It supports event subscription via callbacks, making it suitable for integration into games, automation scripts, or custom applications on SteamOS or other Linux environments.
+This library allows you to monitor button presses, analog stick movements, touch pads, and other inputs from the Steam Deck using background threads for non-blocking operation in the main loop.
+It uses a polling model, making it suitable for integration into games, automation scripts, or custom applications on SteamOS or other Linux environments.

 The library is designed for Linux systems (tested on Steam Deck with SteamOS) and requires root privileges or appropriate permissions to access input devices (e.g., via `sudo` or adding your user to the `input` group).

 ## Features
-- Asynchronous event reading from multiple input devices.
+- Background thread-based event reading from multiple input devices for non-blocking main loop.
 - Support for buttons (A/B/X/Y, D-Pad, triggers, bumpers, etc.), analog sticks, touch pads, and power/volume buttons.
 - Customizable device paths for flexibility across different setups.
 - Adjustable polling interval to control responsiveness and CPU usage.
-- Event subscription model: Register callbacks to react to input changes.
+- Polling model: Retrieve events with `get_events()` similar to `pygame.event.get()`.
 - Helper functions to list available devices and decode HID reports.
 - Lightweight with minimal dependencies.